gitter-badger/ezpublish-modern-legacy/README.md

 ## Goals

-- Drop support for PHP <5.3
+- Drop support for PHP <5.3 and prepare support for PHP 7.0 and HHVM
   - PHP 5.4 is the oldest supported PHP version, so eZ Publish ML will not settle for less :)

 - Apply Pull Requests that didn't make it into the original eZ Publish Legacy
   - This is done by cherry-picking the commits from the pull requests
 - Add additional functionality to ease extending the system